kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data-sequence">
 **1.7.1 Sequence (Seq)**

-A sequence is a bunch of data values arranged one after the other with a well defined order of elements. e.g. `Seq(1, 5, 3)`.
+A sequence is a collection of data values arranged one after the other with a well defined order of elements. e.g. `Seq(1, 5, 3)`.

 If you want to arrange some data in your program in a sequence, and the sequence is fixed, you can use `Seq` to construct the sequence.
 ```scala